 Canadians are already experiencing sharp sale increases in housing over the past year.
 This is happening amidst the COVID-19 restrictions.
 The restrictions seem to not be enough to cool down the hot Canadian housing market.
 Many people are choosing to relocate away from urban centres to open locations that offer a different quality of life, while simultaneously first time buyers and the Millennials seek to purchase in the city.

 As such, demand that was once fulfilled naturally by the economic activity of businesses, retail, tourism, and other economic activities is now being stimulated by low borrowing rates, but how about an effective vaccine?
 How will it affect demand?

 There are some owners sitting and waiting for the vaccine, as that is the light at the end of the tunnel, so to speak.
-An effective vaccine is expected to bring even more demand as the borders and businesses reopens, and a record number of new immigrants come to Canada.
+An effective vaccine is expected to bring even more demand as the borders and businesses reopen, and a record number of new immigrants come to Canada.

 Low borrowing rates are driving investment activity in both commercial real estate investments and in housing.
-Currently the supply is lower than demand; thus suburban housing prices are expected to remain strong and CRE improvement projects will continue until vacancy declines.
+Currently, the supply is lower than demand; thus suburban housing prices are expected to remain strong and CRE improvement projects will continue until vacancy declines.
 A successful vaccine will add more demand and strengthen the Canadian market.
 It is a great time to invest in Canada.